 Does This Kovaaks CSGO Routine Improve Aim?

 Kovaak’s does improve CSGO aim and I have seen it for myself personally.
-After about a week of playing Kovaak’s I already saw a difference in my tracking ability which was my weakest part of my aim.
+After about a week of playing Kovaak’s, I already saw a difference in my tracking ability which was the weakest part of my aim.

 However, on Kovaak’s you can train tracking in thousands of different scenarios.
 Kovaak’s can also improve target switching and flick shots.
 CSGO revolves heavily around pure mechanical skill, unlike some other games.